conormcneil/ng-ui-router-auth/readme.md

 ##API Endpoints

-GET /users/signin - public route - returns dummy user object and signed JWT token
+GET: /users/signin - public route - returns dummy user object and signed JWT token

-GET,POST /api/protected - protected route - returns array of dummy user data
+GET, POST: /api/protected - protected route - returns array of dummy user data

 The protected route is only accessible if the JWT is included in the request and verified.